egidiosalinaro/hackernews-noframework/README.md

 ### Prerequisites :pencil:

 You need to have Node and npm installed.
-You can check the version you have installed running:
+You can check the version you have installed by running:

   ```sh
   npm -v